Temples around Chennai (South)

 Shiva temple at Meyyur

-A beautiful and ancient Shiva temple under construction
+A beautiful and ancient Shiva temple which was under dilapidated condition had been renovated recently

 Sri Sundhara Varadharaja Perumal Temple at Alappakkam